fabianaapateanu/training-mobile-basic-practice-project/README.md

         String expectedValue = "";
         Assert.assertEquals("Username actual text value is not as expected", expectedValue, actualUsernameTextValue);
      ```
+8. Type in the value for username = student:
+    1. The text element is already identified, we just use it for typing in the text value
+    2. Type in the username value and wait 1 second:
+    ```
+        //type in the username = student password and wait 1 second usernameTextElement.sendKeys("student");
+        Thread.sleep(1000);
+    ```
-8. Tap on OK button in order to close the User Name dialog
+9. Tap on OK button in order to close the User Name dialog
-    1. Identify the `OK` button element with Appium Inspector
+    1. Identify the `OK` button element locator with Appium Inspector
     2. Find the element, click on it and wait for 1 second:
     ```
         //click on OK button